 Gap in degree outcomes (1sts or 2:1s) between white students and black students

 In 2019-20, there was a difference of 18.3 percentage points between the proportion of white and black students getting a 1st or 2:1

 What does this show?

 KPM 4 shows the percentage point gap between the proportions of white and black students receiving a 1st or a 2:1 over time.

 We want to focus our efforts on where the need is greatest and where we can have the most impact.
 Evidence shows that black students receive proportionately fewer 1sts and 2:1s than their white peers.
-However, this gap has closed by 1 percentage point between 2017-18 and 2018-19.
+However, this gap has been closing and reduced by almost 4 percentage points between 2018-19 and 2019-20.